-Life Style & Career Development 3 Credits Prerequisite: 472.
-Basic Assessment & Intervention, undergraduate Theories of Personality.
+Life Style and Career Development 3 Credits Prerequisite: 472.
 This course will examine a person's career trajectory and dynamics within the context of the life style.
 Students will learn to assess career interests, aptitudes, and options.
 These will be explored as individual and collective sources of work information.
 Understanding how these are embedded within the life style will allow students to help clients with career decisions and transitions in the broader perspective of total personal development.

-Foundations in Counseling & Organizational Consulting
+Foundations in Counseling and Organizational Consulting